 The second type of hit and run accident involves a situation where the at-fault driver collides with another motorist and leaves the scene but cannot be identified.
 If there is no way to identify the at-fault vehicle or driver, then an uninsured motorist claim can be made.
 However, North Carolina follows the “no contact rule”.
 As long as there is physical contact with the hit-and-run vehicle, a claim for personal injuries can be made.
 No claim can be made for property damages, such as damage to the vehicle.
 The apparent reason for this exclusion of property damage coverage is to prevent fraudulent hit-and-run claims in one-car accidents where the driver is not purchased collision coverage.

 Finally, there are accidents where an unidentified at-fault driver causes an accident yet does not actually collide with any vehicle.
 For example, when an at-fault driver improperly crosses into a lane of oncoming traffic and the victim driver successfully swerves to avoid a collision, but nevertheless collides with some other stationary object.
 Under this scenario, since no actual contact was made with the at-fault driver, no claim for personal injuries or property damages can be made.

 If you’ve been involved in a hit-and-run accident as always it is important to gather as much information as soon as possible.
 Witness names, photographs of the vehicles and of the accident scene itself may prove invaluable improperly presenting your claim.
-Contact Price, Petho & Anderson for a free consultation.
+Contact Price, Petho & Associates for a free consultation.